thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

 second example is a little more interesting.
 The `a` is a type variable, in C# or TypeScript you would write ```Maybe<T>```.
 A value of `Maybe a` can be `Nothing` or `Just a`.
-The fist option carries no data, while the second holds the a value of type `a`.
+The fist option carries no data, while the second holds a value of type `a`.
 Maybe is used in place of `null`; it's used to indicate that a function may not complete successfully.

-TypeScript as support for sum types, and when you combine them with your own interfaces/classes you can get pretty close to something like what you get in
+TypeScript has support for sum types, and when you combine them with your own interfaces/classes you can get pretty close to something like what you get in
 Haskell: